terryhycheng/todo-list-react/README.md

 ## Getting Started

+### Run Dev Server

 Run `yarn dev` to start the dev sever.

+### Run tests

+There are 2 options - `Vitest` and `Cypress` for runing tests.

+You can run `yarn test` to test by `Vitest` or `yarn cypress:open` to have an e2e tests by `Cypress`.

+To get a coverage report, you can run `yarn coverage`.
+A folder called `coverage` and reports in `JSON` and `HTML` format will be created in the root folder.

+### Build

+Run `yarn build` to build the project.

-## Build with
+## Dependencies

-- RactJS
+- ReactJS: 18.2.0
-- Cypress
+- Cypress: 12.3.0
-- TailwindCSS
+- TailwindCSS: 3.2.4
-- React Testing Library
+- React Testing Library: 13.4.0
+- Jestdom: 21.0.0
-- Jestdom
+- Vite: 4.0.0
-- Vite
+- Vitest: 0.27.2
-- Vitest
+- Eslint: 8.2.0
-- Eslint
+- Prettier: 2.8.3
-- Prettier
+- uuid: 9.0.0